tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 components of a typical SoC peripheral where sequential logic is implemented with D-type FFs.
-Let's say that our module `Alu` performs arithmetic operations on its inputs, drives known values on its outputs, and provides register access via the APB protocol.
+Let's say that our module `Alu` performs arithmetic operations on its inputs, drives known values on its outputs, and provides register access via the AMBA APB protocol.
 In the most recently released version, there is one configuration register called `CFG` at the address `12'h444`, with a reset value of `32'd5`, arranged as two fields `CFG[2:1]=OPERATION` and `CFG[0]=ENABLE`.